 Get the bristles of the brush along the gum line of the upper back teeth and angle slightly up, so the bristles get under the gum line.

 Do not try to brush the entire mouth at first.
-If all that your pet lets you brush is the outside of the upper teeth, you are still addressing the most important area of periodontal disease – prevention.
+If all that your cat lets you brush is the outside of the upper teeth, you are still addressing the most important area of periodontal disease – prevention.
 It may take several days for your cat to become used to having its teeth brushed.
 Follow the procedure with praise and a treat after each session.

 Even with the best tooth brushing, some cats may still need an occasional professional dental cleaning by our veterinarian.
 By brushing your cat's teeth daily and curtailing the amount of periodontal disease, you may reduce the frequency and involvement of dental cleanings and provide your cat with a healthier, sweeter smile.

-Never use human toothpaste as it may foam, causing stomach upset or vomiting.
+PLEASE NOTE: Never use human toothpaste as it may foam, causing stomach upset or vomiting.